wojtryb/Shortcut-Composer/README.md

 ## For krita plugin programmers
 ### Alternative API
-The extension consists of elements that can be reused in other krita plugins under GPL3 license.
-Package `api_krita` consists of wrapper for krita api.
-It offers PEP8 compatibility, typings, and docstrings.
+The extension consists of elements that can be reused in other krita plugins under GPL-3.0-or-later license.
+Package `api_krita` wrappes krita api offering PEP8 compatibility, typings, and docstring documentation.
 Most of objects attributes are now available as settables properties.

 Copy `api_krita` to the extension directory, to access syntax such as:
 ```python